 You will first need to order a Living Urn bio urn and planting system and choose a tree well suited for the planting site and geographic region.
 The Living Urn offers more than 20 beautiful tree and shrub options for most parts of the U.S. Families can also get a tree, plant, or flowers from a local nursery to plant in combination with The Living Urn.
 Each Living Urn comes with detailed and easy to follow instructions to make it easy for families to plant once the cremated remains are received from the funeral home or cremation service provider.

-After reflecting on your loved one, many ceremonies then move on to the planting.
-The first step is preparing the planting site (removing weeds/grass and digging the hole) – for this it is good to have some rakes and a shovel or two.
-Some families prefer to have the planting site prepared before the ceremony, while others incorporate this into the ceremony and let everybody who wishes participate in the process.
+The Ceremony and Tree Planting: Many planting ceremonies start with family and friends reflecting on memories they shared with their loved one who passed and then move into the planting.
+The first important step of the planting is to prepare the site (this includes taking out any weeds/grass and also digging the hole) – in this step we recommend having some rakes and a shovel or two.
+Some families choose to prepare the planting site prior to the ceremony, while others decide to include this step as part of the ceremony and let the family and friends who are present participate.

-After the tree is planted, many families choose to continue the ceremony or celebration.
-You can have people come forward and speak, have a moment of silence to reflect, have a dinner and drinks by the tree, etc. You know your loved one best and can make the ceremony however you believe your loved one would have wanted it.
+After the bio urn tree memorial is planted, many ceremonies will continue, which can including having family and friends come forward and speaking, a religious person speaking, a moment of silence, and some will serve food and beverages.
+You and your family know your loved one best and can make the planting ceremony a special event and how you believe your loved one would have wanted it.